Speed Racer: Video games

-In 1992, Accolade made Speed Racer in The Challenge of Racer X for DOS.
-Two years later, that company made Speed Racer in My Most Dangerous Adventures for SNES, Which developed by Radical Entertainment.
+In 1992, Accolade published Speed Racer in The Challenge of Racer X for MS-DOS.
+Two years later, Accolade published Speed Racer in My Most Dangerous Adventures for Super NES, which was developed by Radical Entertainment.

-In 1993, Pangea Corporation created and authored a CD-Rom title that featured game elements, a video clip creator that allowed players to make a classic Speed Racer mash-up moment, along with other themed interactive content.
+In 1993, Pangea Corporation created and authored a CD-ROM title that featured game elements, a video clip creator that allowed players to make a classic Speed Racer mash-up moment, along with other themed interactive content.
 It was marketed under the name "The Compleat Speed Racer."

-Namco created a Speed Racer arcade game in 1995.

-Speed Racer game was released for the PlayStation.
+Namco released a Speed Racer arcade video game in 1995.Speed Racer was released for the PlayStation.
 It was published in Japan by Tomy (1996) and in North America by Jaleco (1998).

 A video game based on the 1997 series, simply titled Mach Go Go Go, was released by TOSE and Tomy for the Game Boy (with Super Game Boy support) in Japan.

 In 2006, a joint production of enterthemonkey.com and blitinteractive.com, titled Speed Racer — The Great Plan, was released as a Web browser game to Shockwave.com.
-The game stays very true to the original television show, with all the original voices, sounds, and Mach 5 controls.
-The game featured the operational steering wheel buttons from the original animated series.
-Each button activated a customized accessory to avoid obstacles and take on rough terrains.

-A game based on the movie was created for the Wii, Nintendo DS and PlayStation 2 platforms.
-Stars Emile Hirsch (Speed), Christina Ricci (Trixie) and Matthew Fox (Racer X) reprise their roles.
+The game has all the original voices, sounds, and Mach 5 controls from the original television show.
+The game features the operational steering wheel buttons from the original animated series.
+Each button activates a customized accessory to avoid obstacles and take on rough terrains.Speed Racer: The Videogame, a game based on the movie, was released for the Wii, Nintendo DS, and PlayStation 2 platforms.
+Stars Emile Hirsch (Speed), Christina Ricci (Trixie), and Matthew Fox (Racer X) reprised their roles.

-During an interview with Siliconera, Capcom producer Ryota Niitsuma commented that Speed Racer was discussed to be included in the roster of Tatsunoko vs. Capcom: Ultimate All-Stars but was ultimatelly not incorporated as he lacked a viable moveset and his vehicle itself wasn't feasible.
+During an interview with Siliconera, Capcom producer Ryota Niitsuma commented that Speed Racer was considered for the roster of Tatsunoko vs. Capcom: Ultimate All-Stars, but since he was purely a race car driver, making him fit in in a fighting game was unfeasible.